 - 3 Tablespoons lime juice

-- Optional toppings such as a wafer ginger snap, or other cookie, fresh or dried fruit, mint leaves and powdered sugar
+- Optional toppings such as a wafer ginger snap, or other cookie, fresh or dried fruit, mint leaves

 - Make a simple syrup by bringing water and sugar to a boil in a small sauce pan.
 Reduce heat and simmer for about 5 minutes, stirring constantly, until mixture becomes clear.